MattAlp/mattalp.github.io/content/blog/dispatch-chains/index.md

 o.foo_method
 ```

-This will kick off the method invocation process via a [SendNode](https://github.com/oracle/truffleruby/blob/e2f62b89b80cf1d9334dca4d31ef8e379a8712c5/src/main/java/org/truffleruby/core/basicobject/BasicObjectNodes.java#L584-L595), which defers to several other nodes for supporting functionality.
-Like all Truffle DSL languages, TruffleRuby uses nodes and an AST for its intermediate representation.
+This will kick off the method invocation process via a [SendNode](https://github.com/oracle/truffleruby/blob/vm-22.1.0/src/main/java/org/truffleruby/core/basicobject/BasicObjectNodes.java#L584-L595), which defers to several other nodes for supporting functionality.
+Like all Truffle DSL languages, TruffleRuby uses nodes to build a self-optimizing AST interpreter.

-Within the send node, we defer to an instantiated-and-stored [DispatchNode](https://github.com/oracle/truffleruby/blob/f9ab0cf8b658bdb6b8a68880556c0b072a2e11a1/src/main/java/org/truffleruby/language/dispatch/DispatchNode.java) responsible for handling lookup and subsequent execution from a call site effectively.
+Within the send node, we defer to an instantiated-and-stored [DispatchNode](https://github.com/oracle/truffleruby/blob/vm-22.1.0/src/main/java/org/truffleruby/language/dispatch/DispatchNode.java) responsible for handling lookup and subsequent execution from a call site effectively.

 ```
 protected DispatchNode(